What is Waze? The phone navigation app explained

 All you need to know about the Waze map app that aims to be better than any other sat-nav or smartphone navigation available

-Amid the thousands of smartphone apps available these days, Waze is one of the most popular pieces of software for drivers to download.
+Amid the many, many smartphone apps available to purchase these days, Waze is one of the most popular pieces of software for drivers to download.
 But what is Waze?
-If you're not familiar with it, it's a navigation app that uses data from users to create maps and offer real-time guidance.
+If you're not familiar with it, it's a navigation app that uses data from users to create maps and offer real-time guidance when on the move.

 Waze calculates fast routes by collecting information directly from users.
 It does this by monitoring user movements, but also includes traffic information that can be reported live by users, so it doesn't just rely on local authorities for the info.
 The theory is that this helps Waze to produce faster routes and quicker re-calculating of journeys if data shows a planned route is going slowly.